-Write an Abstract Page in APA Format Using Microsoft Word
+Abstract Page in APA Format: How to Write Using Microsoft Word

-The following screenshots (and explanations if needed) show you how to write your abstract page in APA format using Microsoft Word.
+This guide shows you how to create an abstract page in APA format using Microsoft Word.

 Heading for the Abstract Page